 May cause stomach cramps according to some reviewers

-Vintage Blast is the first pre workout formulation designed to deliver a two stage energy and power boost.
+Vintage Blast is the first pre-workout formulation designed to deliver a two-stage energy and power boost.
 This makes sure that you get a sustained release of energy.
-With Vintage Blast, you get a range of assimilation and digestive properties to infuse energy to your muscle cells.
-The two stage delivery system will boost your overall work capacity as well as giving you a better training pump.
+With Vintage Blast, you get a range of assimilation and digestive properties to infuse energy into your muscle cells.
+The two-stage delivery system will boost your overall work capacity as well as giving you a better training pump.

 5. Bulk Supplements Creatine Monohydrate